alexfigliolia/rn-navigation/README.md

 Now `MyScreen` will fade out when a navigation occurs!

 ## Advanced Usage
 Routing in large applications can become complex when managing permissions and authentication.
-Let's use this library to make it simple and declarative:
+Let's use this library simplify building routes requiring authentication:
 ```tsx
 import { useState, useEffect } from "react";
 import type { ReactNode } from "react";